 As President, I personally meet and work directly with you the homeowner, to create cabinetry which best meet your needs and budget.
 With the help of computer aided design (CAD), you will have a visual look and clear understanding of your project before it is even built.
 My team will also coordinate and manage all aspects of your project from top to bottom - floor to ceiling.

-As we approach our 30th anniversary, we look forward to our continued growth.
-Because the vast majority of our business comes from recommendations and referrals made by customers, such as you.
+As we approach our 35th anniversary, we look forward to our continued growth.
+Since most of our business comes from recommendations and referrals made by customers, such as you.
 Therefore, it is my ultimate goal and in our best interest to make sure you are absolutely satisfied.

 I grew up in Yorba Linda, California and graduated from Esperanza High School in Anaheim.
 I then went on to receive my Business Degree at Cal State Fullerton, at the same time playing Division 1 football.
 Soon after graduation, I obtained my contractor's license and began my venture into custom wood working.
 In 1990, I married my beautiful wife Gina.
 She joined my team and helps with the internal aspects of keeping our company running smoothly.